Apartment Tour Checklist: 17 Things to Look for in a Rental

 7. The Condition of the Apartment's Appliances

 What's the condition of the apartment's appliances?
 Are they relatively up-to-date, and do they work?
-Don't be afraid to turn knobs, open the fridge, and so on during an apartment walkthrough.
+Don't be afraid to turn knobs, open the fridge, check out the washer and dryer, and so on during an apartment walkthrough.
 If there are broken appliances and other items in the apartment, you'll want the landlord to fix them before you move in.
 If the landlord assures you that they'll fix or replace them after you move in, beware.
 Broken appliances could mean broken promises.

 Instead of just taking the landlord's word for it, ask to amend the lease.
 Ensure that the amendment stipulates that they fix or repair the appliances before you move in.
 That way, you have protection should that promise fall-through.